carpenterca/q4_test_theme/README.md

 Setup pagination for one of the post types to show only 3 posts at a time.
 Have the ability to move through the pagination as well

 ### Change the order of posts
-Add a button that will switch the posts' cronological order when clicked.
+Add a button that will switch the posts' chronological order when clicked.
 If the first post is event 10, when the button is clicked it will now be event 1